anhpv2k1/login_registration_system/README.md

-# login_registration_system
+# login-registration-system-with-authentication-nodejs-express-mysql
-simple login sign_up system using nodejs mysql
+In this repoistory have login and registration system using nodejs, express and also used mysql for database. express-session and validation also used in this project.